jacksonrakena/jacksonbot/src/Abyss.Core/README.md

 # Abyss.Core
 The core runtime for Abyss.
-This is depended on by every host (namely `Abyss.Console`).
+This is depended on by every host (namely `Abyss.Host`).